Skip to main content

 1. Testing Basic CRUD Only

 Knowing how to PutItem/GetItem doesn't differentiate candidates.
-Test data modeling, query design, and understanding of DynamoDB's strengths/limitations.
+Fizz-buzz level DynamoDB tests reveal nothing.
+Test data modeling, query design, and understanding of DynamoDB's strengths and limitations.

 2. Ignoring Single-Table Design Knowledge